nazarivankevych/jenkins-app/README.md

 # jenkins-app

-First of all need to pull a container from docker hub:
+# First of all need to pull a container from docker hub:

+docker pull silverpunkn/myjenkins-blueocean

 # To run a docker containe on MacOS/Linuxr need to use this command: